“I can’t,” I whispered, my steps slowing to a stop.

 “What are you doing here?”
 I asked him, breaking free.
 “Shouldn’t you be up north?”
 Father was supposed to be buried today too.

 Marcus shook his head.
 “No. Let the priest entomb him alone.
 It’s a fitting end for that bastard.”
-He glanced past me, toward Henry, and his expression turned wary.
+He glanced past me, toward Henry, and his gaze turned wary.
 “I know it’s a devil of a thing to say, but thank you for killing him.”

 Henry nodded, expression blank.